Integral

-Integral (International Gamma Ray Astrophysics Laboratory) was selected by the ESA Science Programme Committee on 3 June 1993 as the next ESA medium-size scientific mission (M2) of the Horizon 2000 programme to be launched in 2002.
-The mission is conceived as an observatory led by ESA with contributions from Russia (PROTON launcher) and NASA (Deep Space Network ground station).
+INTEGRAL (International Gamma Ray Astrophysics Laboratory) was selected by the ESA Science Programme Committee on 3 June 1993 as the next ESA medium-size scientific mission (M2) of the Horizon 2000 programme to be launched in 2002.
+The mission is conceived as an observatory led by ESA with contributions from Russia (Proton launcher) and NASA (Deep Space Network ground station).
+NASA's participation was conducted under the Explorers program.

-The ESA scientific mission INTEGRAL (The International Gamma-Ray Astrophysics Laboratory is dedicated to the fine spectroscopy (E/deltaE = 500) and fine imaging (angular resolution: 12 arcmin FWHM) of celestial gamma-ray sources in the energy range 15 keV to 10 MeV with concurrent source monitoring in the X-ray (3-35 keV. and optical (V-band, 550 nm) energy ranges.
+The ESA scientific mission INTEGRAL is dedicated to the fine spectroscopy (E/deltaE = 500) and fine imaging (angular resolution: 12 arcmin FWHM) of celestial gamma-ray sources in the energy range 15 keV to 10 MeV with concurrent source monitoring in the X-ray (3-35 keV. and optical (V-band, 550 nm) energy ranges.

 The mission utilises the service module (bus) under development for the ESA XMM project.
-Integral will be launched by a Russian Proton into a highly eccentric 72-hour orbit.
-The nominal lifetime of the observatory will be 2 years with possible extension to up to 5 years.
+INTEGRAL was launched by a Russian Proton into a highly eccentric 72-hour orbit.
+The nominal lifetime of the observatory was be 2 years with possible extension to up to 5 years.
 Most of the observing time will be made available to the worldwide scientific community.

 • Imager IBIS: continuum and broad-line emission imaging of all classes of object in the energy range 15 keV.- 10 MeV.
 IAS/Rome, CE-Saclay and ITESRE (Bologna), plus others.
 Angular resolution 12'